-Inside: Stories about special needs fathers ( with their wives ) are so inspiring.
+Inside: Stories about special needs dads ( with their wives ) are so inspiring.
 Read on.

 My sister Pangga, years ago, would take a bath for so long.
 She loved splashing the water on her body.